SCons/scons/testing/framework/test-framework.rst

 Contrasting end-to-end and unit tests
 -------------------------------------

-In general, functionality with end-to-end tests should be considered a hardened part of the public interface (that is, something that a user might do) and should not be broken.
-Unit tests are now considered more malleable, more for testing internal interfaces that can change so long as we don't break users' ``SConscript`` files.
+In general, end-to-end tests verify hardened parts of the public interface: interfaces documented in the manpage that a user might use in their project.
+These cannot be broken (of course, errors can be corrected, though sometimes a transition period will be required).
+Unit tests are now considered for testing internal interfaces, which do not themselves directly have API guarantees.
+Things can change here if necessary, as long as we don't break users' ``SConscript`` files.
-(This wasn't always the case, and there's a lot of meaty code in many of the unit test scripts that does, in fact, capture external interface behavior.
-In general, we should try to move those things to end-to-end scripts as we find them.)
+Note this strategy is new-ish, and there's a lot of meaty code in many of the unit test scripts that, in fact, captures external interface behavior.
+In general, we should try to move those things to end-to-end scripts as we find them.

 End-to-end tests are by their nature harder to debug.
-You can drop straight into the Python debugger on the unit test scripts by using the ``runtest.py --pdb`` option, but the end-to-end tests treat an SCons invocation as a *black box* and just look for external effects; simple methods like inserting ``print`` statements in the SCons code itself can disrupt those external effects.
-See `Debugging end-to-end tests`_ for some more thoughts.
+For the unit tests, you're running a test program directly, so you can drop straight into the Python debugger by calling ``runtest.py`` with the ``-d / --debug`` option and setting breakpoints to help examine the internal state as the test is running.
+The e2e tests are each mini SCons projects execected by an instance of scons in a subprocess, and the Python debugger isn't particularly useful in this context.
+There's a separate section of this document on that topic: see `Debugging end-to-end tests`_.

 Naming conventions
 ------------------

-The end-to-end tests, more or less, stick to the following naming
+The end-to-end tests, more or less, follow this naming convention:
-conventions:

 #.
 All tests end with a ``.py`` suffix.
 #.
 In the *General* form we use